xackery/xackery.com/content/posts/wbc3/tpe/spell.md

 ---

 AP is Ability Point Cost.

 Tier is 0 for the initial no pre-req spells.
-TT2 is top top tier column 2, TB2 is top bottom column 2.
-BT2 is bottom top column 2, BB2 is bottom bottm column 2.
+When reading tiers, pay attention to the # for column, and first letter (T for Top, B for Bottom) for placement and pre-reqs.

 ## Healing